 It takes time to get used to your new identity as a parent.
 Feeling valued and worthwhile in your new role will help you to feel better about it.

 It’s important to have realistic expectations about parenting.
 Try not to compare yourself with other parents, especially in the media or on social media.
 Resist reading too much parenting information from untrustworthy or unreliable sources and trust yourself to look after the baby.
-Reliable information sources on parenting issues include the Raising Children Network.
+Don’t get too hung up on comparing milestones with other mothers, especially in a mother’s group.
+There is a wide range of ‘normal’ for babies and young children.
+Just like there is a huge range of ‘how’ you can parent your child.

 Try to enjoy your baby, by cuddling and playing with them.
 Get showered and dressed, get out of the house and make contact with family or friends.
 Joining a parenting group or playgroup is a great way to meet new people who are at the same stage of life as you.

-Make sure you look after your health by eating properly and exercising.
+Make sure you look after your health by eating properly, getting sleep and rest when you can, and exercising.
 Make time for yourself and ask for help so you can do this.
 And make sure you relax when you can, rather than trying to get the chores done.

 Adjusting to a new baby usually happens quite quickly and is not too distressing.
 But if your feelings about identity loss don’t go away and they’re affecting your life, it could be a sign of postnatal depression or anxiety.